hhkaos/awesome-arcgis/arcgis/integrations/README.md

 > **Note**: this project is hosted on a [public repository](https://github.com/hhkaos/awesome-arcgis) where anyone can contribute.
 Learn how to [contribute in less than a minute](https://github.com/hhkaos/awesome-arcgis/blob/master/CONTRIBUTING.md#contributions).

-# ArcGIS Integrations
+# ArcGIS Third-Party Integrations

-Find how to integrate ArcGIS with any other piece of technology to synchronize data, processes or create end-to-end workflows.
+Find how to integrate your ArcGIS deployment with any other piece of technology to synchronize data, processes or create end-to-end workflows.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
+**Table of contents**

 - [Overview](#overview)
 - [Integration tools](#integration-tools)